Tofdu31/axelor-docker/README.md

 ## VERY IMPORTANT

-This version of container app must use a network connected to the webproxy of the projet "evertramos" Please, See the linhk : https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion
+This version of container app must use a network connected to the webproxy of the projet "evertramos"

+Please, See the link : https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion